 - Few back seats have seatbelts.
 Most taxis have mod cons like a TV screen on the back of the front seats but they don’t have seatbelts

 - It seems no one has right of way – I was told it goes on size basically the bigger you are the more right of way you have so the big bus is the boss, down to the mini vans, cars, motorbikes, pedal bikes and lastly the mere foot passenger.

 - They don’t care is someone gets injured – I saw someone who had been hit on a crossing and the cars just carrying on round the person who is lying unconscious in the road.
 I was in a traffic jam on the opposite side of the road for a good ten minutes and no one went to help this person.
 Ive since learnt that due to people suing, they are generally too afraid to help.

 - They even have Good samaritan law a law to stop people suing to encourage people to not just walk by

-After having a day of touring Datong with a Chinese driver who didn’t speak much English, we were travelling back to the hotel when I must of dozed off to be woken by my head smashing against the roof of the car, thrown to the right-side back to the left and saw my life pass before my eyes.
-Now I have just been through a year of hell chemotherapy treatment thinking I was going to die from cancer but it seems my fate is driving off a bridge in China.
-When they say your life passes before your eyes they are correct.
+After having a day of touring Datong with a Chinese driver who didn’t speak much English, we were travelling back to the hotel when I must of fallen asleep to be woken by my head smashing against the roof of the car, thrown to the right-side back to the left and saw my life pass before my eyes.

 Fuck fuck fuck I can see what looks like a police car and man stood down the road but later discovered it was a cardboard cut out (why they have these is a diferent story but apparently the Chinese think they are real so they slow down)